Last updated and effective: February 2024

 - Gallup: to send out guest surveys on our behalf.

-We also share data with third parties connected to advertising, retargeting and analytics.
+We also share data with third parties connected to advertising, retargeting and analytics, but never for cross-context behavioural advertising purposes.
+For example, we do not share personal data with third parties for the purpose of facilitating targeted advertising on other websites based on your visit to this website.
 Please see the sections on Advertising, marketing and your communications preferences and Cookies above for more information about who those third parties are.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.